adrianschlatter/tanuna/docs/tanuna.rst

 tanuna
 ++++++

 tanuna provides tools to work with dynamic systems.
-This includes
+This currently includes

-* continuous- and discrete-time systems
+* continuous- but not discrete-time systems
-* linear and non-linear systems
+* linear systems
-* time-independent and time-varying systems
+* time-independent systems
 * Single-Input Single-Output (SISO) and Multiple-Input Multiple-Output (MISO) systems